-NACD knows how crucial it is for your senators and representatives to hear from you on the issues important to conservation districts.
-See below for information on how to reach out to your members of Congress, along with draft templates that you or your conservation districts can utilize.
-If you have any questions about NACD’s advocacy efforts, contact NACD Director of Government Affairs Coleman Garrison.
+See below for information on how to reach out to your members of Congress, and consult NACD’s Issue Papers page for additional resources.
 Interested in subscribing to our grassroots advocacy mailing list?
 Fill out the form at the bottom of the page.

 How to Find Your Member of Congress: